Vegan Cinnamon Rolls

 - Vegan butter – This will also need to be melted.

-- Vegan cream cheese – Let this come to room temperature.
+- Vegan cream cheese – Use your favorite store-bought brand or try homemade vegan cream cheese.
+Let this come to room temperature.

 How to Make Vegan Cinnamon Rolls